-Your dealer can also change the angle of the handlebar or bar end extensions.
+Your dealer can also change the angle of the handlebar.

-WARNING: An insufficiently tightened stem clamp bolt, handlebar clamp bolt or bar end extension clamping bolt may compromise steering action, which could cause you to lose control and fall.
+WARNING: An insufficiently tightened stem clamp bolt or handlebar clamp bolt may compromise steering action, which could cause you to lose control and fall.
 Place the front wheel of the bicycle between your legs and attempt to twist the handlebar/stem assembly.
-If you can twist the stem in relation to the front wheel, turn the handlebars in relation to the stem, or turn the bar end extensions in relation to the handlebar, the bolts are insufficiently tightened.
+If you can twist the stem in relation to the front wheel or turn the handlebars in relation to the stem, the bolts are insufficiently tightened.